tedtoal/Button_TT/README.md

 }
 ```

-It is left as an exercise to change the touchscreen calibration code presented above to use this new style of button, perhaps in place of drawing the "+" with draw function calls.
+It is left as an exercise to change the code presented above to use this new style of button, perhaps simply as an additional button on the *main screen* or perhaps in place of drawing the "+" with draw function calls on the *calibration screen*.

 ## Contact